 - Click Set Up (or Manage if the extension is already active) next to PayPal.

-- Click Connect to PayPal and follow the prompts to connect your existing PayPal account or create a new account.
+- Click Activate PayPal and follow the prompts to connect your existing PayPal account or create a new account.

-- You may be asked to provide additional information about your business to PayPal.
+- When connecting with Advanced Card Processing selected, you may be asked to provide additional information about your business to PayPal.
 You may present this information during the onboarding flow.
 Ensure the box is checked next to Enable/Disable.